picosonic/js13k-2024/devdiary/diary.md

 Fixed an issue when time runs out and you're mid-move.

-Added some story line and controls to the into page.
+Added some story line and controls to the info page.

 Added animating stealth plane.